 Moots Cycles - Road, gravel, mountain

-Moots is often regarded as the titanium benchmark.
+Moots is often regarded as the benchmark for titanium frames.
 It has been handcrafting titanium road, gravel, cyclocross, and mountain bike frames in Steamboat Springs, Colorado for nearly four decades.
-Moots builds its titanium frames and components to handle the rugged roads and trails found throughout the Rockies.
+Moots designs all of its titanium frames and components to handle the rugged roads and trails found throughout the Rockies.

 Mosaic Cycles - Road, gravel, CX, mountain